 Aantri (Zone 10) – This zone is known for both tiger spotting and bird-watching activities.
 T-13, T-42, and T-43 are highly spotted at Kushalipura, Aantri, Halonda, Bodal, and Banskhori.

 Ranthambore is well regarded for its unique diversity of flora and fauna due to which a lot of wildlife tourists visit Rajasthan from different parts of the world.

 Ranthambore houses a variety of species of reptiles, mammals, and birds.
-Along with Royal Bengal Tigers, Ranthambore National Park houses a rich population of sloth bears, leopards, and various species of deer like marsh crocodile, spotted deer, jackal, palm civet, waterfowl and serpent eagle.
-Some of the reptile species found in the national park are desert monitor lizards, snub nosed marsh crocodiles, banded kraits, tortoise, common kraits, cobras, Indian pythons, rat snakes, Indian Chameleon, and Russel’s vipers.
+Along with Royal Bengal Tigers, Ranthambore National Park houses a rich population of sloth bears, leopards, and various species of deer like marsh crocodile, spotted deer, jackal, palm civet, waterfowl, and serpent eagle.
+Some of the reptile species found in the national park are desert monitor lizards, snub-nosed marsh crocodiles, banded kraits, tortoises, common kraits, cobras, Indian pythons, rat snakes, Indian Chameleons, and Russel’s vipers.